igorbenic/zip-recipes-free/readme.txt

 3. Easy to Use

 == Changelog ==
+= 6.4.5 =
+* Fix: in nutrition label, Yield was missing, and serving size on the yield spot
+* Fix breaking of links in ingredients when using metric imperial
+* Don't show jump to recipes button on non-recipe pages
+* Add option to show summary on archive pages

 = 6.4.4 =
 * Added "jump to recipes" feature
 * Fix: When Elementor is enabled, but not used, Zip Recipes may not recognize a post as being linked to the recipe